Building Block View

 Go Package Layout

-The following directory structure maps directly to the building blocks above:
+The directory structure maps directly to the building blocks above (packages, not every file):

 Conventions